 The Department is currently proposing the adoption of the aforementioned proposed revised amendments to 7 DE Admin.
-Code 7401, Water Quality Standards.
+Code 7401, Surface Water Quality Standards.
 The proposed revised Amendments will satisfy the Department's requirement under the CWA that Delaware review its SWQS triennially and adopt revised standards to comply with those of the CWA.

-As noted above, the Department received only two sets of comments on this proposed promulgation, namely, from the EPA, and internally from the DFW.
+As noted above, the Department received only two sets of comments on this proposed promulgation, namely, from the EPA, and internally from DNREC's DFW.
 No other comments were received at any time during the course of this proposed regulatory promulgation.

 As part of the SWQS triennial review process, Delaware is required to conduct a triennial review of current surface water quality regulations every three years and determine if current criteria should be modified, or new criteria adopted.
 This determination is based on consideration of the EPA's recommended criteria and the best available science specific to Delaware's waters.
 Because the EPA's recommended criteria are developed for use nationally, local environmental conditions can result in the need to adopt different criteria that are based on the best available science and state specific data.
-The triennial review process allows states to review new data and scientific findings, incorporate public feedback, and determine if adoption of new standards are appropriate.
+The triennial review process allows states to review new data and scientific findings, incorporate public feedback, and determine if adoption of new standards is appropriate.

 The EPA submitted comments for Delaware's consideration related to the adoption of criteria that were more stringent in some cases and less stringent in others when comparing to standards currently in Delaware's regulations.
 Changes to existing standards were made when the best available data specific to Delaware waters, and an understanding of the current science, supported the adoption of proposed regulations.
 For the suggested criteria changes Delaware chose not to modify, it was determined that either more data needed to be collected or the best available scientific understanding did not support adoption at this time.
 DNREC will consider new data and scientific findings during future triennial review periods that may result in the consideration of new criteria, or adoption of previously recommended EPA criteria.

-DNREC staff worked closely with the EPA Region III staff during the most recent triennial review process in order to assure that the state's current triennial review updates were supported.
+DNREC staff worked closely with the EPA Region III staff during the most recent triennial review process in order to assure that Delaware's current triennial review updates were supported.
 The EPA understands DNREC's decision to consider some of the recommended criteria changes during the next review period due to the best available data and science at the time of review.

-The comments from EPA recommended that Delaware should consider several other revisions of its current criteria (in addition to those currently proposed) at this time.
-Accordingly, the Department provided thorough responses to EPA's suggestions in the TRM provided to this Hearing Officer for inclusion into the Record developed in this matter.
-For the sake of brevity, a summary of the responses contained within the aforementioned TRM provides the following information (listed in the same order as EPA's comments bulleted above):
+The comments from EPA recommended that Delaware should consider several other revisions of its current SWQS criteria (in addition to those currently being proposed) at this time.
+Accordingly, the Department provided thorough responses to EPA's suggestions in the TRM provided to Hearing Officer Vest for inclusion into the Record developed in this matter.
+For the sake of brevity, this Order provides the following summary of the Department's responses to EPA's comments, as contained fully within the aforementioned TRM: